nickdrummond/star-wars-ontology/readme.txt

 Review all properties:
 * married not used
 * saved not used
-* any need for hadJedi/SithMaster - just use trained
 * is of even defined properly?
 * visited only used once - useful?